LS102-summer2023/project-prachetasyeri/writing/paper.md

 ###### _Fig 2.0 - Diagramatic representation of a CNN_

-Emotion detection using computer vision has attracted significant attention to programmers over the past few years.
+  Emotion detection using computer vision has attracted significant attention from programmers over the past few years.
 Many have used different models or methods to create an emotion detection program that analyses images and outputs the emotion predicted by the model.
-Initially a code from github was found and tesed on.
+Initially, a code from GitHub was found and tested.
 The model was for detecting emotion in images which would not be feasible for this application.
-In a virtual consultation between medical practitioners and patients, the model should be able to detect emotion using real time video which would allow for live feed being available for the doctor.
+In a virtual consultation between medical practitioners and patients, the model should be able to detect emotion using real-time video which would allow for a live feed to be available for the doctor.

 ![image](https://github.com/LS102-summer2023/project-prachetasyeri/assets/136471736/816365ca-4158-46b7-9120-0a14746f7877)

 ###### _Fig 2.1 - All packages used in this prototype_

-The prototype uses pythons Keras, Tensorflow and Cascade Classifier to predict emotions in real time videos.
-Keras is an open-source library that provides a Python interface for artificial neural networks(ANN) and Deep Learning(DL).
-ANN is inspired bt the structure of neurons in the human brain[8].
+  The prototype uses pythons Keras, Tensorflow, and Cascade Classifier to predict emotions in real-time videos.
+Keras is an open-source library that provides a Python interface for artificial neural networks(ANN) and DL.
+ANN is inspired by the structure of neurons in the human brain[8].
 It was developed to make deep learning models as quickly and as easily as possible.
-Keras runs on Python 2.7 or 3.6 and on TensorFlow[9].
+Keras runs on Python 2.7 or 3.6 and TensorFlow[9].

-Tensorflow is another open source library for fast numerical computing.
-It was created and is maintained my Google.
-It can run on single CPU systems, GPUs and mobiles[9].
+  Tensorflow is another open-source library for fast numerical computing.
+It was created and is maintained by Google.
+It can run on single CPU systems, GPUs, and mobiles[9].
 Tensorflow is used to build artificial intelligence(AI) and Machine learning(ML) algorithms.

 ![image](https://github.com/LS102-summer2023/project-prachetasyeri/assets/136471736/5fbf1acc-de0e-4446-9905-03e41e4795b9)

 ###### _Fig 2.2 - Shows the interest of Tensorflow over the last five years according to Google Trends_

 Videos are nothing but a series of static images.
-In emotion detection of real-time videos these static images are analyzed and the emotion predicted is displayed on the module.Cascade Classifier was used identify faces and classify them into  their emotion classes.
+In emotion detection of real-time videos, these static images are analyzed and the emotion predicted is displayed on the module.
+Cascade Classifier was used to identify faces and classify them into their emotion classes.

 ### Steps to train the model

   1. All necessary packages are imported

-  2. All training data was rescaled using image data generator
+  2. All training data were rescaled using the image data generator

-  3. Training data was preproccessed to grayscale
+  3. Training data was preprocessed to grayscale

   4. Model structure is created

-  5. Model is trained (Took around an hour on an i7 10th Gen, RTX 2060 and 16GB RAM)
+  5. Model is trained (Took around an hour on an i7 10th Gen, RTX 2060, and 16GB RAM)

-  6. Moddel structure is saved in the .json file
+  6. Model structure is saved in the .json file

   7. Trained model weight is saved in the .h5 file

 ### Steps to test the model

   1. All necessary packages are imported

-  2. Load .json file and create model
+  2. Load the .json file and create the model

-  3. Load weights into new model
+  3. Load weights into the new model

-  4. Start webcam feed or pass the video path
+  4. Start the webcam feed or pass the video path

   5. Draw a box around the identified face

   6. Preprocess each face detected

   7. Predict and display the emotion

 ### Model Evaluation